Baryon CF paper at 3 GeV

 Summary

-We report the first results of collision centrality and rapidity dependence of baryon correlation functions for p-p, p-Λ and p-Ξ- pairs from √s_NN= 3 GeV Au+Au collisions at RHIC.
+First results of collision centrality and rapidity dependence of baryon correlation functions for p-p, p-Λ and p-Ξ- pairs from 3.0 GeV Au+Au collisions at RHIC are reported.

-Source size parameter rG, scattering length f0 and effective range d0 for the pairs of p-p and p-Λ are extracted from different collision centrality and rapidity bins.
+Using the LL-fitting formula, the parameters of the source size, scattering length f0 and effective range d0 for the pairs of p-p and p-Λ are extracted from different collision

-The rG varies with centrality and rapidity, and it is larger for more central collisions and for p-Λ pair.
-On the other hand, both values of f0 and d0 do not show any visible centrality and rapidity dependence.
+On the other hand, both values of (f0, d0) do not show any visible centrality and rapidity dependence.